Basics

 Step 3: Business Information

-Enter your legal business name exactly as it appears on your trade licence.
+Enter your legal business name exactly as it appears on your trade license.
 This is critical.
 Make sure the business details you enter match your official registration documents exactly.

 Step 4: Seller Information